tkhyn/django-actrack/tests/_README.rst

 which is defined in ``tests/setup.cfg``.
 This means that any object which is not intended to contain tests (e.g. a base classes module) shall contain the statement ``__test__ = False``.

+The tests use a test application in ``tests.app``, where test models are defined.

 The ``setup.cfg`` file also contains coverage pre-configuration information, but coverage is disabled by default.